realm/realm-object-server/README.md

 ## Releases

-Beta versions will be coming out frequently during the Beta period, and a new release tag will be added to this repository when they do.
-You can Watch this repo to get notified when a new Beta version is out.

-Check the [Releases Page](https://github.com/realm/realm-mobile-platform/releases) to see the list of latest versions and the changes introduced with each one.
+You can download the latest release Check the [Releases Page](https://github.com/realm/realm-mobile-platform/releases) to see the list of latest versions and the changes introduced with each one.

 ## Code of Conduct